crxjs/chrome-extension-tools/README.md

 Your help is super welcome!

-🎯 Ongoing developement is for v4+ only.
+🎯 Ongoing development is for v4+ only.

 👀 Be sure to take a look at the issues before starting to work on a new feature.